SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: boolean or Object
 - **description**: renders the children of the node as a horizontal navigation bar.
 Sub-children are not supported.
 When you categorize nodes, you will get a drop-down menu in the horizontal navigation.
 Set to `true` to show the horizontal navigation, or use the extra attributes for more customization. (**since**: v0.7.0)
 - **attributes**:
   - **hideTabNavAutomatically**: boolean.
-In the case the node has only one child, it's possible to configure if the horizontal navigation bar will be hidden automatically or not.
-Set to true to hide the horizontal navigation bar and false otherwise. ( **since**: v0.7.0 )
+In the case the node has only one child, it's possible to configure whether the horizontal navigation bar will be hidden automatically or not.
+Set this attribute to `true` to hide the horizontal navigation bar and `false` otherwise. ( **since**: v2.0.0 )
   - **showAsTabHeader**: boolean.
 If this attribute is set on the node, it will be considered as a horizontal navigation header micro frontend.
 The node should be [webcomponent-based](web-component.md) and it should have nested children to show on the horizontal navigation bar. (**since**: NEXTRELEASE )

 - **example**: